Roohparvar/CeliacProject/README.md

 ### Step 2: Clean non-B cell clusters (T cells)

-For clusters not in the above list, we found rows where `imm_receptor == "hkl"` due to technical noise, and removed those values.
+For clusters not in the above list, we found rows where `imm_receptor == "hkl"` and removed those entries.

 - ✅ **The number of T cells that were removed: 1459**